datawisdomx/LSTMVsOtherRegression--Kaggle--AllStateInsuranceClaims/README.md

 4. Random Forest

 The results show that
-•	LSTMs gave the worst results (high RMSE) and also take a long time to run, over 2 hrs
+•	LSTMs gave the worst results (high Mean Absolute Error MAE) and also take a long time to run, over 2 hrs
-•	XGBoost and a simple 4 layer ANN gave better results (low RMSE) without any hyperparameter tuning.
+•	XGBoost and a simple 4 layer ANN gave better results (low MAE) without any hyperparameter tuning.
 They only took 3-10 minutes to run
 •	Random Forest takes over 1 hr and gives results similar to XGBoost
 •	Note – running time is on a basic MacBook Pro, will be faster on better CPU/GPU cloud

 Submitting and comparing the results on Kaggle against global leaderboard, the overall results are not good
-•	No 1 rank score is 1109.7
+•	No 1 rank score (MAE) is 1109.7
-•	XGBoost score of 1184.5 has rank 2088
+•	XGBoost score (MAE) of 1184.5 has rank 2088

 The results can be improved by adding more layers to LSTM or ANN networks or hyperparameter tuning for other algorithms, but relatively LSTM will still underperform.
 That was the objective of this article.
 Hope it helps in further understanding of deep learning algorithms and their applications.